How to measure public relations?

 Primary weakness: Low quality for decision-making.

-The business measurement methodology is based on corporate processes.
+The corporate measurement method is based on general business practices.
 Corporate methods are focused on management theory and revenue.
 (Closely related to the Excellence PR Approach.)

 Examples of PR measurements: